PaulBratslavsky/epic-next-strapi-5-update/blog-update/02-epic-next.md

 There are many ways to solve this issue.
 And in Next 15 caching will not be done by default.

-But for now we can just do a hard refresh in your browser with "command + r".
+But for now we can just do a hard refresh in your browser with `command-shift-r`.

 You can read more about it on the Next.js [docs](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating#opting-out-of-data-caching).